ipl-uw/AIC23_Track1_UWIPL_ETRI/README.md

 ### Run Tracking

-The root_path for the following command should set to the repo's loaction
+The root_path for the following command should be set to the repo's location

 1. Navigate to the BoT-SORT folder
 ```